 The bedtime stories from Eastern Turkey that his parents tell him, the old fairytale books that his mother harvests at flea markets and the lively anecdotes that reach his bedroom from the living room, accompanied by the sweet smell of raki and the sounds of the saz.
 Witnessing all those stories arouses an interest in him that has never shown itself to him before.
 And so it doesn’t take long before his first works see the light of day.
 Those are raps at first.
 But after reading Lord Byron during high school on the advice of a friend, he starts writing poetry.
 Between those two streams the seed is planted that will later germinate into spoken word.
 After a few years, through an internship at an arts center, a second love appears before him; acting.
 While playing in his first theater performance, immediately writing all of its songs and contributing by writing mono- and dialogues, he has his first experiences with playwriting.
 From that moment on he keeps telling stories.
-He has done so in Athens with Dries Verhoeven’s Phobiarama, in Paris at the Poetry Slam World Championship (after becoming Poetry Slam Champion of the Netherlands in 2018), in Amsterdam at the Theater School (Amsterdamse Toneelschool en Kleinkunstacademie) and with the Oostpool Theater Group under the inspiring direction of Marcus Azzini in his version of Falk Richter’s Small Town Boy.
+He has done so in Athens with Dries Verhoeven’s Phobiarama, in Paris at the Poetry Slam World Championship (after becoming Poetry Slam Champion of the Netherlands in 2018) and continues doing so in Amsterdam at the Theater School (Amsterdamse Toneelschool en Kleinkunstacademie).